connorkeyes/shopping-cart/README.md

 python shopping_cart.py
 ```

 Receipts will save in the "receipts" folder of your root directory.
+You will have the option to enter your email address and have it emailed to you.